We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This Bluetooth hearing aid contains rechargeable batteries that last for 24 hours on one charge.

-Additionally, these hearing aids use Bluetooth to connect to any compatible devices, including selected smartphones, music players, and TVs.
+It uses Bluetooth to connect to any compatible devices, including selected smartphones, music players, and TVs.

 The Starkey Livio model is available in behind-the-ear, receiver-in-canal, in-the-ear, and in-the-canal styles.